-- (k) Consistent with the recommendations of the CDC, MDH, and local health departments, any person who seeks entrance to courts and judicial facilities shall be: - (1) subject to COVID-19 screening questions, - (2) subject to non-contact temperature checks where available, - (3) required to wear face masks or coverings, - (4) required to maintain social distancing; and - (l) Any person may be denied entrance to or required to leave a court or judicial facility as a result of the screening process or as a result of refusing to comply with the requirements to wear a face mask or covering, or maintain social distancing: - (1) if, as a result of the screening process, such person shall be provided information regarding alternative means to address the purpose of that person's intended visit to the court, and - (2) if, as a result of refusing to comply with the requirements to wear a face mask or covering, or maintain social distancing, such person shall be required to leave the courthouse or facility; and - (m) Through Phase IV and pending further order of the Chief Judge of the Court of Appeals, in order to achieve the requirements of social distancing, administrative judges may limit the number of people entering the courthouse or a courtroom.
-The courts shall inform individuals seeking access to the courthouse that access to courtrooms and other court spaces may be limited; and - (n) Regardless of Phase, credentialed press shall be admitted to the courthouse and courtrooms (other than hearings that are closed to the public), subject to
+October 2, 2020, any person who seeks entrance to courts and judicial facilities shall be:

+- (1) subject to COVID-19 screening questions, - (2) subject to non-contact temperature checks where available, - (3) required to wear face masks that cover the nose, mouth and chin completely, and - (4) required to maintain social distancing; and - (r) Any person may be denied entrance to or required to leave a court or judicial facility as a result of the screening process or as a result of refusing to comply with the requirements to wear a face mask, or maintain social distancing: - if, as a result of the screening process, such person shall be provided information regarding alternative means to address the purpose of that person's intended visit to the court, and - (2) if, as a result of refusing to comply with the requirements to wear a face mask, or maintain social distancing, such person shall be required to leave the courthouse or facility; and - (s) Through December 31, 2020, pending further order of the Chief Judge of the Court of Appeals, in order to achieve the requirements of social distancing, administrative judges may limit the number of people entering the courthouse or a courtroom.
+The courts shall inform individuals seeking access to the courthouse that access to courtrooms and other court spaces may be limited; and - (t) Regardless of Phase, credentialed press shall be admitted to the courthouse and courtrooms (other than hearings that are closed to the public), subject to available capacity and in compliance with the guidance of the CDC and MDH; and

-- available capacity and in compliance with the guidance of the CDC and MDH; and - (o) Regardless of Phase, personnel shall report to work, in person or remotely, as required by their administrative judges, court administrators, clerks of courts, administrative clerks, and administrative heads of units of the Judiciary.
+- (u) Regardless of Phase, personnel shall report to work as required by their administrative judges, court administrators, clerks of courts, administrative clerks, and administrative heads of units of the Judiciary.
 An employee who is unable to serve due to illness or otherwise, will be excused consistent with applicable leave policies.
-Job duties, schedule, and the means of completing assigned work of any and all Judiciary employees may be adjusted or revised as necessary; and - (p) Regardless of Phase, sufficient court personnel shall be available to perform their duties between the hours of 8:30 AM to 4:30 PM, Monday through Friday, holidays excepted, with commissioners to follow established schedules; and - (q) Through Phase IV, all incumbent Maryland judges continue to be crossdesignated to sit in any trial court in the state of Maryland; and - (r) Regardless of Phase, incumbent judges shall be available, unless on approved leave, to report in person or respond remotely by phone, e-mail or other electronic means, as shall be determined by their administrative judge; and - (s) Phase I Matters, as identified in the Exhibit, shall continue to be scheduled or heard, either in person or remotely; and - (t) During the remainder of Phase I and during Phase II, Phase I Matters and Phase II Matters, as identified in the Exhibit, shall be scheduled and heard, if at all possible, before the end of the Phase II period; and - (u) Other than Phase I Matters and Phase II Matters, for all matters currently scheduled to be heard or tried through July 17, 2020:
+Job duties, schedule, and the means of completing assigned work of any and all Judiciary employees may be adjusted or revised as necessary; and - (v) Regardless of Phase, sufficient court personnel shall be available to perform their duties between the hours of 8:30 AM to 4:30 PM, Monday through Friday, holidays excepted, with commissioners to follow established schedules; and - (w) Through December 31, 2020, pending further order of the Chief Judge of the Court of Appeals, all incumbent Maryland judges, except those judges whose only office is that of Orphans' Court, continue to be cross-designated to sit in any trial court in the state of Maryland; and - (x) The following activities are considered non-essential, pending further order of the Chief Judge of the Court of Appeals: - (1) In-State Travel.
+Travel within the State on official business is to be minimized to the greatest extent possible without disrupting the essential functions of the Judiciary, consistent with official directives by health and law enforcement officials, and. - (2) Out-of-State Travel.
+All out-of-state business travel shall be suspended until further notice, and. - (3) Out-of-Country Travel.
+All out-of-country business travel shall be suspended until further notice, and - (4) Judicial College.
+All in-person judicial education, professional development, and technology education classes shall be suspended, with the exception of the New Trial Judges' Orientation, until further notice.